CP Factor Model for Dynamic Tensors: Theoretical Properties

-\begin{rmk}[{\bf Comparison between TFM-cp and TFM-tucker Models}] As discussed in Remark \ref{rmk:TFMcompare}, TFM-cp can be written as a TFM-tucker with a special structure.
-One can ignore the special structure and treat it a generic TFM-tucker in \eqref{eq:tucker-model} and estimate the loading spaces spanned by $\{\ba_{ik},1\le i\le r\}$ using the iterative estimation algorithm in \cite{han2020iterative}.
 Here we provide a brief comparison in the estimation accuracy between the estimators under these two settings to show the impact of the additional structure in TFM-cp.
 Note that for TFM-tucker, only the linear space spanned by $\bA_k$ can be estimated hence the estimation accuracy is based on a specific space representation, different from that for the TFM-cp.
 For simplicity, we consider the case $\lambda_1\asymp \cdots\asymp \lambda_r$.

 (i) The iterative refinement algorithm (Algorithm \ref{algorithm:projection}) for TFM-cp requires similar conditions on the initial estimators as the iterative projection algorithms for TFM-tucker.
 Under many situations, both methods only require the initialization to retain a large portion of the signal, but not the consistency.